minprog/app-studio/30 Android/50 Lifecycle/10 Content.md

 ![Basic Lifecycle](https://developer.android.com/images/training/basics/basic-lifecycle-savestate.png)

 If everything still seems vague, you can turn to [this](https://developer.xamarin.com/guides/android/application_fundamentals/activity_lifecycle/) tutorial.
 Do note that this one is very similar to the one above.

-## Helpful Videos

-No videos for this one, but do check out the videos from previous weeks for e.g. sending data to other activities.